fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 </figure>

-Not that you would never include a constructor in a _Rails_ controller or model.
+(Note that you would never include a constructor in a _Rails_ controller or model.)

 ## Instance variables

 In the previous example `@size` is an `instance variable`.

-These are available to an instance of the controller and private to the component.
+These are available to an instance of the controller (i.e. the ViewComponent) and private to the component.

 ### Making instance variables publicly available